 Another effective way to start pulling in some extra money is to start a simple side business that easily matches your skills.
 Let’s say you truly enjoy spending time with children, and you have free evenings.
 Why not put out the word to your social circle that you’re willing to babysit in order to help pay some bills?
 Perhaps you enjoy woodworking; why not look to that as a way to make something that others might buy?
 Make a few samples and show those to others.

-First step: Canvas around your life for a way to make a few extra dollars in your spare time with things you already enjoy doing.
+Canvas around your life for a way to make a few extra dollars in your spare time with things you already enjoy doing.

 Sell your car